 }

-state machine are used for the wait loop (a simple judgment based on variable changes during the wait loop).
+Calls the Transmit() function to request packet transmission.
+If the request succeeds, it transitions to STATE::WAIT_TXEVENT to wait for transmission completion.
+Here, the timeout and flag functions of the SM_SIMPLE state machine are used for the wait loop (a simple judgment based on variable changes during the wait loop).

-A single transmission request failure is usually not expected, but if it fails, it transitions to the exceptional state STATE::EXIT_FATAL
+A single transmission request failure is usually not expected, but if it fails, it transitions to the exceptional state STATE::EXIT_FATAL.

-object, which holds a boolean success/failure and up to 31 bits of data.
-It can be evaluated as a bool
+Transmit() function returns an MWX_APIRET object, which holds a boolean success/failure and up to 31 bits of data.
+It can be evaluated as a bool, so the if statement returns true if the transmission request succeeded, and false if it failed.STATE::WAIT_TX

 if (step.is_flag_ready()) {